The New York Scholarship is Brought to you by the New York Electronic & Life Safety Association (NYELSA)

 Step 2: Each participating state and the national Electronic Security Association will announce a first place winner.
 Scholarship money will be awarded to all first round winners.

-Step 3: The ESA winner and winners from each participating state will be entered into an overall national award, where winners will be considered to win an additional $13,000 to the overall first place winner and $4,500 to the overall second place winner.
+Step 3: 16+ scholarship prizes will be awarded.
+The ESA winner and winners from each participating state will be entered into our finalists round.
+An overall national scholarship will be awarded, where winners will be considered to win an additional $12,000 for the first-place finalist and $4,000 to the second-place finalist.

-Step 4: The first place national winner and the student’s first responder parent will be acknowledged and presented with a check.
+Step 4: The first place national winner and the student’s first responder parent/guardian will be flown out to Louisville, KY and acknowledged on the ESX Stage on Thursday, June 8 where they will be presented with a check.

 Phone: (800) 556-9232 (NY)